-Medical negligence is referred to as an action or lack of proper standard of care by a health professional that causes unnecessary pain, suffering, distress to a patient.
-Sometimes, there can be a fine line between what is considered medical negligence and what possibly is an unfortunate result from a medical treatment.
+Medical negligence is referred to as an action or lack of proper standard of care by a health professional that causes unnecessary pain, suffering, and distress to a patient.
+Sometimes, there can be a fine line between what is considered medical negligence and what possibly is an unfortunate result of medical treatment.
 So, there could be many factors looked at to determine if there was a medical error.
 Here are a few of the most commonly occurring medical negligence incident types:

-Birth Injuries: these can, unfortunately, result in life changing implications for the child, birth injury claims cases tend to have high compensation amounts awarded, to help with the care of the affected child.
+Birth Injuries: these can, unfortunately, result in life-changing implications for the child, birth injury claims cases tend to have high compensation amounts awarded, to help with the care of the affected child.

 Misdiagnoses: especially cancer misdiagnosis, and consequent delays in treatment.

 Surgery error: such as a result of a cosmetic procedure gone wrong.

 Medication error: this could be a failure to prescribe a required medication, such as an antibiotic for a life-threatening infection, or simply prescribing the wrong medication that results in a serious injury to the patient.

 As soon as you suspect an error may have occurred, you should request to speak to another medical professional, especially a doctor if available.
 It’s important to prioritize your health in this situation, especially to limit any damage, the other doctor should take immediate action to correct any errors or mistakes that have been made.